 Cardiopulmonary Resuscitation is one of the first medical aid steps to take when someone is in a state of cardiac arrest or has difficulty breathing.
-This way, CPR aids in opening up the airway of the victim, potentially enabling an equipped person to save a life.
+This way, emergency CPR aids in opening up the airway of the victim, potentially enabling an equipped person to save a life.
 This is what makes it extremely crucial for each and everyone to learn how to perform the procedure.

 There are several avenues when it comes to learning CPR including taking a first aid and CPR course online, especially since most of us are working professionals who cannot invest our time in making it to a class or tuition.
 Learning CPR isn’t just a task that is limited to professionals working in the field of medicine or paramedics.
 Since it is the first and most crucial course of action in helping an ailing person, it must be known to all.